 There are multiple ways to check VRAM.
 We can do it from the Display Settings.
 Right-click on an empty space of the desktop and select Display Settings.
 From the Display menu, go to Advanced Display Settings.
 Here select Display adapter properties for Display 1.
-The Display Properties window appears, where you can check your VRAM (Dedicated Video Memory) along with system memory and shared memory.
+The Display Properties window appears, where you can check your VRAM (Dedicated VRAM or Video Memory) along with dedicated memory like system memory and shared memory.

 Results of Increasing VRAM

 Like RAM, increasing video memory affects performance.
 More VRAM means a better ability to handle graphical information.
-It enables the user to run multimedia and graphics design applications better, and also makes more demanding games playable.
+It enables the user to run multimedia and graphics design applications better under the same cpu usage, and also makes more demanding games playable.
 It is still not even close to external graphics card performance, but the normal usage boost is worth spending this amount of RAM.

 While changing VRAM allocation size, you should know that VRAM is an allocated part of the main memory itself, and changing VRAM affects available RAM.
 If you have low RAM (4GB RAM or less), you should only choose to have 512MB or less size.
 For 8 GB RAM or more, you can choose to have 1024MB (1GB) VRAM which is more than enough.
 Choosing more than recommended VRAM, you can fall short on available RAM and therefore, your performance would likely hamper.